-We are taking steps to enhance our occupational health and safety management system throughout the Lion Group.
+We are taking steps to enhance our occupational safety and health management system throughout the Lion Group.

 Driven by the fundamental principle that safety is its absolute top priority, Lion has added disaster prevention items to the Occupational Safety and Health Management System (OSHMS)* based on the guidelines of Japan’s Ministry of Health, Labour and Welfare to establish a unique Safety, Hygiene and Disaster Prevention Management System.
 Since 2009, we have operated this system at all domestic Group companies, and since 2012 we have included internal audits in our efforts to improve the system’s effectiveness.
-Based on this safety management system, we work to reduce potential hazards and risks, continuously maintain work environments, create safer workplace environments and build related systems.
+In addition, since 2014 we have been holding the Safety, Hygiene and Disaster Prevention Meeting (originally launched in 1992 as the Environmental Security Conference).
+We work in accordance with Lion’s unique OSHMS to reduce potential hazards and risks, continuously maintain work environments, create safer workplace environments and build related systems.

-Twice a year, we hold the Safety, Health and Disaster Prevention Meeting.
-Chaired by a member of top management (Director Fumitomo Noritake), the meetings discuss Company-wide measures to ensure facility safety and occupational safety (including work environment improvement, health problem prevention and mental health maintenance) and coordinate ongoing initiatives aimed at thoroughly eradicating risk.
-In addition, we systematically implement top safety audits of plants (operating sites).
-The chair of the Safety, Health and Disaster Prevention Meeting is the officer responsible for these audits, which serve to evaluate mainly the appropriateness and effectiveness of safety and disaster prevention activities from an objective perspective.
+Twice a year, the Company holds the Safety, Hygiene and Disaster Prevention Meeting.
+Chaired by a member of top management (Director Fumitomo Noritake), the meetings deliberate on Company-wide measures to ensure facility safety and occupational safety (including work environment improvement) as well as hygiene (health problem prevention and mental health maintenance), and disaster prevention (emergency response) measures and coordinate ongoing initiatives aimed at thoroughly eradicating risk.

-Our domestic companies actively support overseas Group companies in preventing occupational accidents.
+Our domestic companies actively support overseas Group companies in their safety, health and disaster prevention activities.
 In 2018, we established a Safety and Disaster Prevention Promotion Department directly below the management level, further strengthening the Lion Group’s occupational health, safety and disaster prevention management system.

-Lion implements top safety audits of production division plants (including those of affiliates), with the chair of the Safety, Health and Disaster Prevention Meeting serving as the responsible officer.
-These audits mainly examine whether appropriate mechanisms for safety and disaster prevention are in place, whether Lion’s Safety, Health and Disaster Management System is being operated properly, and whether the level of safety and disaster management is improving.
-By providing guidance and suggestions related to eliminating accidents and disasters through top safety audits, Lion works to further increase the safety of each plant and create environments in which employees can work with safety and peace of mind.
+Lion implements top safety audits of domestic production division plants, with the chair of the Safety, Health and Disaster Prevention Meeting serving as the responsible officer.
+These audits, conducted from an objective standpoint, mainly examine systematically whether appropriate mechanisms for safety and disaster prevention are in place, whether Lion’s Safety, Health and Disaster Management System is being operated properly, and whether the level of safety and disaster management is improving.
+By providing guidance and suggestions related to eliminating accidents and disasters through top safety audits, Lion works to further increase the safety of each plant and create environments in which employees can work with peace of mind and safety.

-Furthermore, we implement level-specific education for facility operators to foster awareness and knowledge regarding change management* as part of efforts to reinforce management of facility safety.
+Furthermore, we implement level-specific education for facility operators to foster awareness and knowledge regarding change management*2 as part of efforts to reinforce management of facility safety.